Sheldon Brookbank: Playing career

 The 2009–10 season saw Brookbank play 66 NHL games which included the Ducks' final 56 consecutive games.
 At season's end, he led all Ducks defensemen in plus/minus (+10) to place 2nd overall on the team.
 On June 2, 2010, Brookbank re-signed to a two-year contract to remain with the Ducks.

 Brookbank played a career-high 80 games during the 2011–12 season, and scored a career-best 3 goals and 11 assists.
 On July 1, 2012, Brookbank signed a two-year, $2.5 million free agent deal with the Chicago Blackhawks and went on to win the Stanley Cup with the team during the 2013 season.

 Brookbank was not re-signed by the Blackhawks at the completion of his contract and became a free agent.
-Without a contract offer, Brookbank agreed to a training camp try-out with the Calgary Flames but was released by the team on October 1, 2014.
+Without a contract offer, Brookbank agreed to a training camp try-out with the Calgary Flames, but was released by the team on October 1, 2014.
 Brookbank turned to Russia, and signed a one-year contract with Ak Bars Kazan of the Kontinental Hockey League on October 31, 2014.

-The following season, Brookbank remained abroad, moving to the Finnish Liiga, in belatedly signing for Lukko Rauma on November 6, 2015.
+The following season, Brookbank remained abroad, moving to the Finnish Liiga, belatedly signing for Lukko Rauma on November 6, 2015.
 In 38 games with Lukko, Brookbank added 4 points.

-As a free agent the following summer, Brookbank returned to North America, signing a professional try-out with defending Calder Cup champions, the Cleveland Monsters on October 13, 2016.
-In the 2016–17 season, in adding depth cover to the Monsters blueline, Brookbank registered one assist in six games before he was released at the conclusion of his trial period on December 12, 2016.
+A free agent the following summer, Brookbank returned to North America, signing a professional try-out with defending Calder Cup champions Cleveland Monsters on October 13, 2016.
+In the 2016–17 season, adding depth cover to the Monsters' blueline, Brookbank registered one assist in six games before he was released at the conclusion of his trial period on December 12, 2016.

 Coaching career

 On June 14, 2017, it was announced that Brookbank had been hired as the assistant coach of the Rockford Ice Hogs, the minor league affiliate of the Chicago Blackhawks.
 On January 4, 2019, he was added as an assistant coach to the Blackhawks' coaching staff.
 Brookbank was fired by the Blackhawks on November 6, 2021, along with head coach Jeremy Colliton and fellow assistant coach Tomas Mitell.
+He is currently an assistant coach for the Wilkes-Barre/Scranton Penguins.